thefearlesscoder/my-devops-project-aws/README.md

 - This repository contains the complete notes for the Ultimate DevOps Project and Resume Preparation course prepared by `Abhishek Veeramalla` on Udemy.

 - Documentation is organized in Sections, the same way how videos are organized in the udemy course.

+IAM user creation is required since we can't always work with the root previledges, foe each user we create a IAM account and do out work.